tangledpath/fast-api-jwt/article.md

 <p>&nbsp</p>

 ## Use Case
 _This is appropriate for a service meant to be used application(s) also under your control.
 If it is generally available to multiple clients, you should probably have an API Key per client.
-Even if you do, this is a good way to understand the basic principle of how to do this in FastAPI._
+If that is the case, this is still a good way to understand the basic principle of how to do this in FastAPI._

 ## Getting started
 For this example we use [poetry](https://python-poetry.org/) as the dependency and package management.
-If you don't like poetry, feel free to use your favorite (pyenv, conda, etc).
+If you don't like poetry, feel free to use your favorite (pyenv, conda, etc.).
 To install poetry, see [here](https://python-poetry.org/docs/#installation).

 ### OSX Installation
 Poetry requires [pipx](https://pipx.pypa.io/stable/installation/).
 It can be installed on OSX via [homebrew](https://brew.sh/)